JuliaDynamics/DynamicalSystems.jl/docs/src/tutorial.md

 ## More nonlinear timeseries analysis

 A `trajectory` of a known dynamical system is one way to obtain a `StateSpaceSet`.
 However, another common way is via a delay coordinates embedding of a measured/observed timeseries.
-For example, we could use `optimal_traditional_de` from [`DelayEmbeddings`](@ref) to create an optimized delay coordinates embedding of a timeseries
+For example, we could use `optimal_separated_de` from [`DelayEmbeddings`](@ref) to create an optimized delay coordinates embedding of a timeseries

 ```@example MAIN
 w = Y[:, 1] # first variable of Lorenz96
-𝒟, τ, e = optimal_traditional_de(w)
+𝒟, τ, e = optimal_separated_de(w)
 𝒟
 ```